 The Board of Directors is collectively responsible for the success of the Company.
-In order to achieve this objective, the Board must promote and protect the interests of shareholders and other stakeholders.
-The Board must also ensure that the Company complies with all of its contractual, statutory and legal obligations.
+To achieve this objective, the Board must promote and protect the interests of shareholders and other stakeholders.
+The Board must also ensure that the Company complies with all of its contractual, statutory, and legal obligations.